secblc/Blind-Croupier-Documentation/White Paper.md

 ## Token Distribution

 **Emission:** The total amount of WIN Tokens emitted is 500,000,000 WIN.
 There will be no further emission.
-*All unsold tokens (if any) are destroyed at the end of the period*
+*All unsold tokens (if any) are destroyed at the end of every period*

 **Token Price:** Starting price *(Period 1)* 1 WIN = $0.1.
 In each new period, the price is increased by 0.7% from the price in the previous period.